opveclib/opveclib/README.rst

 The Operator Vectorization Library, or OVL, is a python library for defining high performance custom operators for the TensorFlow platform.
-OVL enables TensorFlow users to easily write, test, and use custom operators in pure python without sacrificing performance and circumventing the productivity bottleneck of implementing, building, and linking custom C++ and CUDA operators or propagating them through the Eigen code base.
+OVL enables TensorFlow users to easily write, test, and use custom operators in pure python without sacrificing performance.
+This circumvents the productivity bottleneck of implementing, building, and linking custom C++ and CUDA operators or propagating them through the Eigen code base.